New “Dwayne Johnson” movie soon to be subscribed to Disney Plus – News 2021

 In fact, “Jungle Cruise” can cause another rain of money.
 Because on Disney + Day, which will take place on November 12, 2021, “Jungle Cruise” will be included in the streaming service’s offer.
 If the views on Disney + are convincing too, the decision to continue the film will have been the right one.

 In addition to “Jungle Cruise”, a lot more will be released on November 12th.
-The highlights next to “Jungle Cruise” are certainly “Shang-Chi And The Legend Of The Ten Rings”, which is only two months after its theatrical release on Disney +, and “Free Guy” with Ryan Reynolds, who is also only a few months old.
+The highlights next to “Jungle Cruise” are definitely “Shang-Chi And The Legend Of The Ten Rings”, which is only two months after its cinema release on Disney +, and “Free Guy” with Ryan Reynolds, who is also only a few months old.
 In addition to the current movies, a few other series and specials will start on Disney + Day 2021, which marks the second anniversary of the streaming service.
-So anyone who has already seen a lot at Disney + can look forward to the near future.
+So if you have already seen a lot at Disney +, you can look forward to the near future.
 The blockbuster “Black Widow” will be included in the subscription as early as October.
 So far, “Black Widow” could only be called up with VIP access at an additional cost.